The Stages of 802.1X Authentication

 802.1X Authentication Methods

-IEEE 802.1X is a standard that establishes a method of wireless network authentication.
-During authentication, 802.1X makes use of the Extensible Authentication Protocol (EAP) to send messages between peers.
+The IEEE 802.1X standard offers a comprehensive structure for the authentication of wireless networks.
+During the authentication process, 802.1X utilizes the Extensible Authentication Protocol (EAP) to enable the transmission of messages between peers.

-Protected EAP (PEAP) and EAP-Tunneled TLS (EAP TTLS) are two examples of EAP protocols that are known to use a shared password for network authentication.
-An attacker may be able to guess the password by selecting it from a list of probable passwords, such as a dictionary.
+PEAP and EAP-TTLS are two EAP protocols that utilize a shared password for network authentication.
+It is feasible for an attacker to utilize a password guessing methodology by choosing a password from a catalog of probable passwords, such as a lexicon.

 On the other hand, EAP-ultimate TLS’s objective is to just offer better network security by means of digital authentication; i.e., certificates.